eyolfson/const-checker-artifact/README.md

       - % immutable classes (developer-written): 0%

 This matches the results in the paper.
 You may notice there are some links under Table III-VII, these are for manual inspection.
+To get the lines of code (LOC) counts run the following:
+`cd /home/vagrant/const-checker-experiments-0.1.0/fish/2.5.0` followed by `cloc .`.
 The next section covers how to use the web server.
-Note that for larger projects we sample 20 classes of each instead.
+Note that for larger projects we sample 20 classes of eachinstead.
 The sampling is random, and we provide the classes we manually inspected for LLVM, OpenCV, and Protobuf.
 [PATRICK TODO]

 ## Using the Web Server